sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 *Object* *nullable*.
 Item within the ItemScheme (if the resource is a CategoryScheme, Codelist, ConceptScheme, ReportingTaxonomy, or OrganisationScheme.

 * id - *String*.
 Identifier for the item.
+* uri - *String* *nullable*.
+The URL address of the item.
+* urn - *String* *nullable*.
+URN - typically a URL - which points to an external resource which may contain or supplement the annotation.
+If a specific behavior is desired, an annotation type should be defined which specifies the use of this field more exactly.
 * name - *String* *nullable*.
 Item name.
 * description - *String* *nullable*.
 Description of the item.
 * links - *Array* *nullable*.
 A collection of links to additional resources for the item.
 See the section [link](#link).